makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amy tilted her head, though whether at the 'girlfriend' part or the 'seeing someone about chronic neatness' part, she couldn't tell.

 "My doctor said it wasn't OCD, just part of my personality.
-Not something I felt bad about, something I felt good about."
+Not something I felt bad about, something I felt good about.
+My ex still thought I was crazy, though."

 Amy patted at the otter's paw in her own, then gave it a little pet, brushing the fur that was already straight all the straighter.
 "Can I confess?"

 Dani laughed.
 "Of course.
 I'm no priest, though."

 "I didn't think so" Amy laughed.
-"Anyway, I guess I saw how neat you were, and that's why I've told you so many names."
+"Anyway, I guess I saw how neat you were, and that's why I've told you so many names.
+Just add a little disorder to your life."

 "None of them real?"